Unity Speedway to be ready by October

 At the store’s Speedy Cafe, patrons will be able to order freshly prepared food such as paninis, subs, breakfast sandwiches and pizzas.
 Beverages will include lattes, smoothies and frappes.

-The store features a brick facade that is meant to blend well with nearby buildings including The Inn at Mountain View, First Commonwealth Bank and the former Mountain View Interiors furniture store - now housing Mountain View Brew Cafe and other businesses.
+The store features a brick facade that is meant to blend with nearby buildings including The Inn at Mountain View, First Commonwealth Bank and the former Mountain View Interiors furniture store - now housing Mountain View Brew Cafe and other businesses.

 The lot is to be graded so that lighting won’t be visible from adjoining Frye Farm Road, Falatovich has said.